Free support and training to get your 401k plan off the ground

 Participants have 24-hour-a-day, seven-day-a-week access to their personal account information and easy access to prospectuses for all 401k investments offered within your plan.

-LifeCycle 401k includes links to the online retirement guidance and education services described above.
+services described above.
 Participants can individually choose to sign up for services from such industry leaders as Financial Engines.
 Individuals pay for the services themselves, yet your company benefits in meeting its 404c compliance by providing the introduction.

 LifeCycle 401k includes plan-specific disclosure materials for your employees.